 Spalding University’s School of Social Work has received a four-year $927,675.00 HRSA grant for MSW Graduate Student Scholarships.
 The grant will provide significant tuition assistance for MSW students based on FAFSA information, minority status, practicum site and medically underserved areas.
 The award was made possible through a grant from the Health Resources Services Administration: HRSA-12-079, grant T08HP25246.

 The Spalding University School of Social Work has several sources of financial assistance for MSW graduate students.
-In 2013-2014 we awarded approximately $220,000 in financial assistance:
+Recently, we awarded approximately $220,000 in financial assistance: